School Personal Statement

 luck stories, unless they explain your commitment to medicine

-Don't underestimate the committee's interest in your maturity and interpersonal strengths (or lack of them).
+Don't underestimate their interest in your personal strengths (or lack of them).
 Due to the high ethical standards and level of critical thinking expected in the medical profession, your character and motivation will be highly scrutinized during the admissions process.
-Use the essay set to sell your whole self, not just the individual pieces that you think they want to see.
+Use the essay to sell your whole self, not just the individual pieces that you think they want to see.

 In a typical day, a medical school admissions officer will read between 25 and 50 application essays from candidates around the world.
 What stands out and makes a positive impression?
 Contrary to popular opinion, it's not simply academic prowess.
 Indeed, many candidates with exceptional grades are rejected each year.
 For most competitive applicants, the key to admissions success is selling your unique (non-academic) strengths.

 Before you write, consider your audience and their objective.
 Committee members are vibrant people with unique personalities and talents.
-Their goal is to select a class of diverse, passionate students who will best contribute to the class.
+Their goal is to select a passionate group of students who will each contribute to the class in a distinctive way.
 The ultimate class roster will include talented athletes, musicians, scientists and poets.
 No two successful candidates are alike, nor are their essays.
 A "great essay" can be about football, a dance recital, a family vacation or an embarrassing moment.
 What's the common denominator?
 Your writing must reveal your true personality, whatever that may be.
 Show us who you are and what you will bring to our program.
 Show us the contribution that only you can make.

 2. Write naturally, but concisely.
 Use simple sentence structure and your normal everyday vocabulary.
 Don't waste time on fancy introductions; get to the point quickly and reinforce it with specific examples.